baudhuina/djdt-permissions/README.md

 2. Add **djdt_permissions** to INSTALLED_APPS, make sure it's below `django.toolbaar`:

-   Please note that ust as the Debug Toolbar, this panel is not supposed to be installed if 'DEBUG' is False
+   Please note that ust as the Debug Toolbar, this panel is not supposed to be installed if 'DEBUG' is False.

       ```
       if DEBUG == True: